Hadiskhabis/pml-playground/pandoc/filters-lua/pml-writer/README.md

 Since PML is structurally similar to an HTML document, we'll be using the sample HTML writer that ships with pandoc as the foundation for our custom PML writer.
 In many cases, it should be sufficient to simply replace the HTML tags in output string with PML notes, so we could start working on these.
 Other AST nodes will require _ad hoc_ adaptation to PML needs, and we'll address them according to each node's priority.

-# Sample Docs and Workflow

-In order to test the PML writer, we'll need multiple sample documents in various formats natively supported by pandoc, since each different format might support some document features not supported by other formats.

-Each sample document will be converted both to PML and to its representation in pandoc JSON AST, because the latter offers detailed insights into what the custom writer is handling.

-Currently, we have only a single sample document:

-- [`pandoc.markdown`][pandoc.markdown]

-and it's JSON AST and PML conversions:

-- `pandoc.json` (_ignored by Git_)
-- [`pandoc.pml`][pandoc.pml]

-The JSON representation is generated via `pandoc -t json`.
-Because pandoc generates the JSON AST as a single line, we prettify it using Ruby to make it more human readable.

 # About Custom Writers